Informed/blogpost-python-src-layout/doc/using_poetry_and_the_python_src_layout_for_aws_lambdas.md

 ## Example src/my_lambda/handler.py

-This is just a very minimal lambda function.
-Demonstrates:
+This is just a very minimal lambda function that demonstrates:

-* Importing the package we specify as a dependency in the pyproject.toml
+* Importing the `PyYaml` package we specify as a dependency in the `pyproject.toml`
-* Printing the event info passed in the handler
+* Printing the `event` info passed in the handler
-* Demonstrating calling an imported function from the same lambda package
+* Calling an imported function from the same lambda package (`utils.my_util`)
 * Fetching and printing one of the non-source files in `src/my_lambda/stuff`

 ```python